piquelab/QuASAR/README.md

 ```

 ### Genotype multiple samples
-Genotyping using `fitAseNullMulti` requires a matrix of reference counts and a matrix of alternate counts where where the columns are ordered by sample.
-The final argument is a matrix of priors for the minor allele frquency, for which we use the 1K genomes MAFs assumed to be at Hardy-Weinberg equilibrium.
+Genotyping using `fitAseNullMulti` requires a matrix of reference counts and a matrix of alternate counts where the columns are ordered by sample.
+The final argument is a matrix of priors for the minor allele frequency, for which we use the 1K genomes MAFs assumed to be at Hardy-Weinberg equilibrium.
 ```R
 ase.joint <- fitAseNullMulti(ase.dat.gt$ref, ase.dat.gt$alt, log.gmat=log(ase.dat.gt$gmat))
 ```